 - Life Drain: As of her 2020 rework, her trait gives her this effect.
 It can be increased by the level 4 talent Leeching Rounds, which boosts it against heroes based on her current number of Blink charges.

 - Limit Break: As is the case in Overwatch, Tracer's Pulse Bomb is charged by dealing damage to enemies instead of having a cooldown.

 - Mage Killer: Tracer is highly effective in taking out mage heroes like Jaina, Chromie, Kael'thas, Li-Ming, or Gul'dan, as her mobility allows her to dodge their heavily-telegraphed attacks.
 (Of course, if they land even one hit, she might be dead on the spot.)

-- Mechanically Unusual Class: Fittingly, she plays just like she does in Overwatch, being able to use her basic attacks while moving and ditching the usual mana pool for an ammo mechanic.
-She's also the only hero in the game to have her Heroic Ability at level 1, with her level 10 talents instead augmenting it in some way.
-As a consequence, this means that she's the only hero to have just one Heroic Ability.
+- Mechanically Unusual Class: Fittingly, she plays just like she does in Overwatch, ditching a Mana pool for her ammo count and being able to use her basic attacks while moving.
+(It should be noted that the majority of Overwatch heroes did get saddled with Do Not Run with a Gun when transferring over to the Nexus.)
+She's also the first of two heroes in the game to start with her Heroic Ability enabled, with her level 10 talents instead augmenting it in some way.
+And she is the only hero to have just one Heroic Ability.

 - More Dakka: Tracer has the highest attack speed in the game at eight attacks per second.
 When her clip size and reload are factored in, it averages out to five attacks per second without talents, which is still slightly faster than the likes of Tassadar and Tychus.
 This also allows her to break the chests on Blackheart's Bay extremely quickly and rip through the charges of any Block-based talent with minimal loss to DPS.